 The Financial Aid Office will reduce all aid according to the Financial Services Office calculation.
 Based on the federal calculation any federal funds are returned in the following order:

 - Direct PLUS Loans

 All federal funds that are determined to be unearned will be returned directly to the federal government.
 As a result, the student may have a balance due to NMU.

 If a student is determined to have earned financial aid that has not been funded to the student’s account, the Financial Aid Office will contact the student with any remaining requirements.
 If student loans are included in the unfunded aid, the student will have the option to decline the loan funds so that they do not incur additional debt.
 This is not an option for first time/first year students who withdrew during the first 30 days of enrollment.
 Students carrying federal student loans may be required to complete an Exit Counseling session online.

 For alternative loans through private lenders, if a student withdraws from the university, and this withdrawal results in excess funds on the student's account, for default management, these proceeds will be returned to the lender.
 Before alternative loan funds are returned to lenders, Northern Michigan University will deduct any documented educational expenses on a student's account for that semester before returning the overage.

 Michigan Competitive Scholarship calculations are completed using the state worksheet and other state awards and are refunded according to their guidelines (TIP, MET etc.).

-If a credit remains on the student’s account after state and federal adjustments the credit is prorated among the remaining payment sources and the funds are adjusted accordingly.
+If a credit remains on the student’s account after state, federal and institutional adjustments, the credit is prorated among the remaining payment sources and the funds are adjusted accordingly.
 This part of the process cannot be completed until all necessary credits, such as room and board, are applied to the student’s account.

 For fall semester withdrawals, aid for the winter semester will be entirely removed, unless NMU has information that the student is returning.